 - a food business is carried on as part of the operations of a private hospital or otherwise processes or serves potentially hazardous foods to six or more vulnerable persons (for example, childcare centres, Meals on Wheels, aged care facilities).

 Council is responsible for accrediting FSPs for food businesses located within the Brisbane local government area.
 If the primary location of your food business is outside of Brisbane, you should contact the local government that approved your food business licence.
 This is a requirement of the Food Act 2006.

 A FSP is a program that is designed to help businesses to:

 - provide systematic monitoring of food safety hazards.

 An important part of a FSP is record keeping.
-Record keeping assists food businesses to demonstrate compliance with the the risk mitigation of the hazards identified in the FSP.
+Record keeping assists food businesses demonstrate compliance with the risk mitigation processes and procedures for hazards identified in the FSP.
 It is important to regularly review the program to ensure its meeting the needs of the food business.

-Examples of food businesses that do require a FSP
+Examples of food businesses that require a FSP include:

 - a spit roast catering company partially prepares food at one place (their principal place of business), then finishes preparations and serves potentially hazardous food at the event or function site (for example, in a park, private property or hired hall)

 - a function centre prepares and serves potentially hazardous food, predominantly for wedding receptions, but also has a small restaurant where prospective patrons can dine or return for an anniversary dinner.
 The primary activity is catering for functions